POSITION TITLE: EMT Academy Student

 About the Program:

-The eligible candidate will be hired as a part-time temporary employee and compensated a training wage while in attendance in the EMT academy.
-The Academy is a rigorous ten-week program which qualifies the employee to take the National Registry of EMT exam which then allows the employee to apply for a KY state EMT-B license.
-There is no cost for the class and all books, tuition, fees and uniforms will be paid by AMR.
+The eligible candidates will be hired as part time employees and compensated a training wage while in attendance in the EMT academy.
+The Academy is a rigorous ten-week program which qualifies the employee to take the National Registry of EMT exam which then allows the employee to apply for a TN state EMT-B license.
+There is no cost for the class and all books, tuition, fees and uniforms will be paid by AMR upon signing a one year employment contract with one of the Globam Medical Response brands.
 Upon successful completion of the class, all tests and state licensure, the employee will be transferred to an EMT position with an increase to the EMT compensation.

 The right acceptable candidate must:

 What happens after passing the course?

 After successful completion of the course, the employee will be eligible to take a written and skills test through the National Registry of Emergency Medical Technicians (NREMT).
 Once certified by the NREMT, the employee will then submit the required documentation to the state to obtain their Mississippi EMT-B license.